elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 I like to think of union types in this way on a single line.
 We're creating a `GameState` type that has four possibilities, and it's easy to reason about.
-Once the code gets formatted it should look like this instead:
+Once the code gets formatted, it should look like this instead:

 ```elm
 type GameState